Pokémon Ranger: Pokémon Ranger: Shadows of Almia

-Pokémon Ranger: Shadows of Almia is the sequel to Pokémon Ranger, and is developed by Creatures Inc. for the Nintendo DS video game console.
-It was announced in the January 2008 issue of CoroCoro and was released in Japan on March 20, 2008.
-It was announced at E3 2008 that the game would be released in the United States under the title Shadows of Almia on November 10, 2008.
-It was announced on September 25 that the game would be released in Europe under the title Shadows of Almia on November 21, 2008.
-The game features 270 Pokémon, including new Pokémon which were not featured in the original Pokémon Ranger, from Pokémon Diamond and Pearl.
-The game utilizes the Nintendo WiFi Connection to download new missions.
+Pokémon Ranger: Shadows of Almia is the sequel to Pokémon Ranger, developed by Creatures Inc. for the Nintendo DS.
+It was announced in the January 2008 issue of CoroCoro Comic and released in Japan on March 20, 2008.
+It was announced at E3 2008 that the game would be released in the United States under the title Shadows of Almia on November 10, 2008, and later announced to release in Europe on November 21, 2008.
+This sequel follows the same mission-based plot, this time, allowing players to download new missions via Nintendo Wifi Connection.
+This game features 270 new Pokémon that were not seen in Pokémon Ranger.